-As we often say, good, sustained marketing requires, good, regular content; new things to say to demonstrate your business proposition and reinforce your position as an expert in your field.
+As we discuss in S4E5 of the marketing matters podcast, good, sustained marketing requires, good, regular content; new things to say to demonstrate your business proposition and reinforce your position as an expert in your field.
 With this in mind, I regularly talk with clients about the value of developing their ‘Content Radar’.
 By this I mean recognising the things that arise in day to day business as having potential as high quality marketing content Here are our top 5 content sources.

 - Listen to your customers – It is always good to get positive feedback from your customers but rather than simply thanking them and basking in the glory, perhaps you could ask them: